Set partitions, tableaux, and subspace profiles under regular diagonal matrices: Introduction

 At $q=1$, the identity \eqref{eq:qs2} gives an expression for the Stirling numbers of the second kind as the sum of a statistic on standard tableaux which appears to be new.
 A similar identity holds for the Bell numbers (see Section \ref{sec:setstotableaux}).

 If $m$ divides $n$, say $n=md$, then a $\Delta$-splitting subspace of $\Fq^n$ is a subspace $W$ of dimension $m$ such that

 Thus an $m$-dimensional splitting subspace is a subspace of $\Fq^n$ with $\Delta$-profile $(m^d)$.
 The definition of a splitting subspace can be traced back to the work of Niederreiter \cite{N2} on pseudorandom number generation.
-Determining the number of $m$-dimensional $\Delta$-splitting subspaces for an arbitrary operator $\Delta$ is an open problem \cite[p.
-54]{MR2961399}.
-In the case where $\Delta$ has an irreducible characteristic polynomial Chen and Tseng \cite[Cor.
-3.4]{sscffa} gave an explicit formula for the number of $\Delta$-splitting subspaces of dimension $m$ by proving a conjecture of Ghorpade and Ram \cite{m=2}.
-Another proof of the result of Chen and Tseng appears in \cite{MR4263652}.
-The case of regular nilpotent $\Delta$ was resolved in \cite{agram2022}, and a case where the invariant factors of $\Delta$ satisfy certain degree constraints was resolved in \cite{polynomialmatrices}.
-In the case where $\Delta$ has $n$ distinct eigenvalues in $\Fq$, Eq. \eqref{eq:sigmu} gives the number of splitting subspaces of dimension $m$ when we set $\mu=(m^d)$.
-The case $d=2$ is of particular interest; we find that it is associated with the study of crossings of chord diagrams that were extensively investigated by Touchard (see Section~\ref{sec:chord}).
+Niederreiter, apparently unaware of the work of Bender, Coley, Robbins and Rumsey, asked for a formula for the number of $\Delta$- splitting subspaces when $\Delta$ has irreducible characteristic polynomial.
+The case where the invariant factors of $\Delta$ satisfy certain degree constraints was resolved in \cite{polynomialmatrices}.
+In the case where $\Delta$ has $n$ distinct eigenvalues in $\Fq$, Eq. \eqref{eq:sigmu} gives the number of splitting subspaces of dimension $m$ when we set $\mu=(m^d)$; see Section~\ref{sec:chord}.